Open-Technology-Foundation/dejavu.ai/README.md

 # DéjàVu - GPT-3 Terminal ChatBot
 Bring the power of GPT-3 directly to your terminal command-line.

+Remembers context and history.
+You may never Google search anything ever again ...

 (The DéjàVu web interface is also available [here](https://okusiassociates.com/dejavu/).)

 ## Requirements